 The key to beautiful dried orange slices is to dry them slowly, so make sure you have a few hours set aside.
 Orange slices usually take around 2 to 3 hours to cook.
 Smaller citrus fruits will dry more quickly.

 Choose your ripe citrus and wash well.
 Here I’ve used a combination of naval oranges and beautiful blood oranges, with their ruby red centres.
+You could also use Cara Cara naval oranges, which are a beautiful pink.
 If you’re using store bought fruit and want to remove any wax coating, you can do that first: see how to remove fruit wax from citrus.